duderstadt-lab/mars-docs/docs/molecule/BuildDNAarchive.md

 permalink: /docs/molecule/BuildDNAarchive/index.html
 ---

-This command converts ???
+This command builds a DNA archive from a SingleMoleculeArchive and a list of DNA ROIs in the ROI manager.
+It uses the location of DNA molecules that were found with the [DNA finder](https://duderstadt-lab.github.io/mars-docs/docs/image/DNA_finder/) tool and searches for molecules in the SingleMoleculeArchive that overlap with (parts of) this location.
+This gives the user a great option to investigate protein movement along an immobilized DNA template.
+An example that extensively uses this tool can be found [here](https://duderstadt-lab.github.io/mars-docs/examples/track-position-on-DNA/).

 #### Inputs
-* *Search radius around DNA* -
+* *Search radius around DNA* - Defines the proximity limit in which the single molecule must be to be regarded overlapping with the DNA molecule.
 * *DNA length in bps* - Enter the length of the imaged DNA in bps.
-* *x column* -
-* *y column* -
+* *x column* - Column of x-coordinates from the SingleMoleculeArchive to be regarded.
+This can be simply 'x' or for example 'x_drift_corr' in the case of a drift corrected archive.
+* *y column* - Column of y-coordinates from the SingleMoleculeArchive to be regarded.
+This can be simply 'y' or for example 'y_drift_corr' in the case of a drift corrected archive.
 * *SingleMoleculeArchive 1* - Select the first SingleMoleculeArchive to be matched to these DNA molecules.
 * *SingleMoleculeArchive 1 Name* - Enter the name of the MoleculeArchive (f.e. the name of the measured protein that is tracked in this archive).
+* *Merge* - Add a second SingleMoleculeArchive to the DNA archive.
+Supply the archive and name below.
-* *SingleMoleculeArchive 2* - Select the first SingleMoleculeArchive to be matched to these DNA molecules.
+* *SingleMoleculeArchive 2* - Select the second SingleMoleculeArchive to be matched to these DNA molecules.
 * *SingleMoleculeArchive 2 Name* - Enter the name of the MoleculeArchive (f.e. the name of the measured protein that is tracked in this archive).
+* *Merge* - Add a third SingleMoleculeArchive to the DNA archive.
+Supply the archive and name below.
-* *SingleMoleculeArchive 3* - Select the first SingleMoleculeArchive to be matched to these DNA molecules.
+* *SingleMoleculeArchive 3* - Select the third SingleMoleculeArchive to be matched to these DNA molecules.
 * *SingleMoleculeArchive 3 Name* - Enter the name of the MoleculeArchive (f.e. the name of the measured protein that is tracked in this archive).

 <div style="text-align: center"><img  src='{{site.baseurl}}/docs/molecule/img/img6.png' width='400'/></div>

 #### Outputs
-* *DNAArchive* -  ??
+* *DNAArchive* - The output of this command is a DNA Archive that houses the location of the DNA molecules and the information of all SingleMolecule entries that are associated with these DNA molecules.

 ### How to run this Command from a groovy script